Docker Compose-Based Deployment of a Validator Node

 Monitoring: The deployment, as opposed to a Kubernetes-based one, does not include monitoring.

-For productions settings, you should aim to keep your validator up and running constantly, in order to avoid losing out on rewards, and avoid issues with catching up on ledger state after significant downtime.
+For production settings, you should aim to keep your validator up and running constantly, in order to avoid losing out on rewards, and avoid issues with catching up on ledger state after significant downtime.

 Requirements